Alex Hawkins

 Clifton Alexander Hawkins (July 2, 1937 – September 12, 2017) was an American professional football player who played professionally as a running back in the National Football League (NFL) for the Baltimore Colts and Atlanta Falcons.
 He excelled as a special teams player and was a special teams co-captain with the Colts, the first special teams player with this distinction.

-Early years
+Early life

 Born in Welch, West Virginia in 1937 to Nathan and Lula Hawkins, Hawkins graduated from South Charleston High School in 1955.
 He was its first student to letter in four sports.
 He was the most valuable player, and a captain, in his West Virginia high school football All-Star game.

 College career

 Hawkins received 23 college basketball scholarship offers, and five football scholarship offers including one from the University of South Carolina, where he ultimately attended college.
 From 1956–58, Hawkins played college football for the South Carolina Gamecocks.
 He played a wide range of positions, including every skill position on offense, defense, and special teams.
 In 1956, he led the team in receiving yards and in 1957 led them in passing yards.
 He played in the defensive secondary and at linebacker, leading the team in interceptions in 1956.
 He led the team in punt returns in 1957 and 1958, and in scoring every year he played.
 He also kicked 48 extra points.

 Overall, he rushed for 1,491 yards, had 1,761 total rushing and receiving yards, and completed 61% of his passes for 413 yards.
 He was voted the Atlantic Coast Conference (ACC) Player of the Year in 1958 as a senior, and was a third-team All-American.
 He was inducted into the University of South Carolina's Hall of Fame in 1970.